apache/pulsar/site2/docs/functions-worker.md

 tlsTrustCertsFilePath:  /path/to/ca.cert.pem
 ```

-See [Transport Encryption using TLS](security-tls-transport.md) for more details about TLS encryption.
+For details on TLS encryption, refer to [Transport Encryption using TLS](security-tls-transport.md).

-*Enable Authentication Provider*
+**Enable Authentication Provider**

-You should configure following settings to enable authentication on Functions Worker
+To enable authentication on Functions Worker, configure the following settings.
+> Note
-(substituting the providers list with the providers you would like to enable).
+Substitute the *providers list* with the providers you want to enable.

 ```
 authenticationEnabled: true